diggerhq/digger/README.md

 please [reach out to us](https://join.slack.com/t/diggertalk/shared_invite/zt-1q6npg7ib-9dwRbJp8sQpSr2fvWzt9aA).**

 To contribute to Digger please follow our [Contributing guide](CONTRIBUTING.md)

+## FAQ

+Q) **Since you're FOSS I assume you plan to monetize by selling support?
+Or...?**

+A) We are a vc-backed startup fully focused on this tool; in terms of monetization not planning to reinvent the wheel - we're just going to introduce an "enterprise tier" later on with things like OPA integration, drift detection, cost control, multi-team dashboards etc etc. And yes - support.
+Similarly to what Signoz does for monitoring, or Posthog for product metrics.

 ## Links
 - [Why are people using Terraform Cloud?](https://www.reddit.com/r/Terraform/comments/1132qf3/why_are_people_using_terraform_cloud_i_may_be/)